 Some people display yard signs, others like pink flamingos and some like privacy – live and let live 🤟 We all camp for different reasons.
 And, we all stay at RV parks for different reasons.

-We encourage all RVers to keep an open mind and refrain from judging fellow RVers.
+We encourage all RVers to keep an open mind and avoid judging fellow RVers.
 There’s enough judging that happens in the “real world”…let’s keep camping special!

 #7 Don’t Stay at an RV Park too Expensive for your Budget

-We’ve broken this rule before and it usually makes for a bad stay.
-A high priced RV park doesn’t mean it’ll be great.
+We’ve broken this rule before, which usually makes for a bad stay.
+A high-priced RV park doesn’t mean it’ll be great.
 It usually means you’re camping near a city.
 We like to stay within our means.
 It makes us much less stressed!

 Discover the Best Free Camping Across the USA